isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 **(A) Alignment with Updated FATF Standards**

 {:start="17"}
 17. First, the Bill updates the PSPM Act, Moneylenders Act, Pawnbrokers Act, and Legal Profession Act to:

-(a) Clearly align the regulatory regime for the PSMD, moneylending, pawnbroking, and legal services sectors with the updated FATF standards; and
+<br>(a) Clearly align the regulatory regime for the PSMD, moneylending, pawnbroking, and legal services sectors with the updated FATF standards; and
-(b) Require businesses or persons covered by these Acts to implement adequate measures to counter proliferation financing.
+<br>(b) Require businesses or persons covered by these Acts to implement adequate measures to counter proliferation financing.

 {:start="18"}
 18. Examples of required measures include:

-(a) Performing risk assessment; and
+<br>(a) Performing risk assessment; and
-(b) Developing and implementing internal policies, procedures, and controls to counter proliferation financing.
+<br>(b) Developing and implementing internal policies, procedures, and controls to counter proliferation financing.

 {:start="19"}
 19. Such measures are not new to these businesses or persons.
 For many entities, such measures are already part of their existing anti-money laundering controls as the underlying proliferation financing offences are also money laundering predicate offences.